Supervised vs Unsupervised Machine Learning in M&E

 Content Performance Tracking

-Distributors who deliver OTT assets to streaming services share the content and associated metadata.
+Distributors who deliver OTT assets to streaming services share the content and associated content metadata.
 But at that point, the content owner relies on the OTT service to report back on how the asset is performing.
 Non-standardized naming between the distributor and the OTT service can cause breakdowns between data sets, creating a broken reporting chain for the unique performance of that asset.
 Elevate that problem to scale, and content owners are attempting to resolve broken content performance reporting chains across thousands of assets being shared with as many as 40-50 different streaming services.

 Unsupervised ML can determine the mappings between asset names and ID’s, dramatically reducing the resources required to effectively track the revenue and viewing performance of an asset.
 By supplying fast, accurate data, ML also allows content owners to make smarter decisions as they distribute and price their asset library.